The Best Light for Studying: 5 Tips

 While you may be tempted to simply use task lighting, such as a study lamp, as your main source of lighting, it is actually better for your eyes if you create layers of light at the same time.
 The use of overhead gentler lighting combined with more focused light of a lamp will make it easier for your eyes while reading than having one focused light source which may make it too harsh.
 In light, it is all about balance.

 4. Choose the right lumen output.

-When looking at a lighting solution, too many people are intimidated by the information on the packaging.
+When looking at a study room lighting solution, too many people are intimidated by the information on the packaging.
 The matter of lumens is often overlooked because people tend to focus more on wattage.
 While wattage is important in terms of efficiency of the lamp, lumens is how bright it will be or the illumination it will create.
 When looking for a study lamp, you want a high enough lumen to give you the brightness you need for the task at hand.
 A general rule of thumb is that desk or task lighting should be around 50 lumens per square foot.